jhnvz/carrierwave_retina/README.md

 end
 ```

-1. Restart your server and you're now using retina optimzer!
+1. Restart your server and you're now using retina optimizer!

 ## Note on Patches/Pull Requests